Jill Knapp: Vocal Coach

 • Choose interesting pieces which show off your best range

-• Survive an audition when have a cold
+• Survive an audition when you have a cold

 • Free your singing voice to smooth over vocal breaks